Short-Term Job Adventures Utah

 Outback operates through four mountain ranges within a 900 square mile course area.
 The field location is a high altitude desert setting located in Northern Utah and their area of operation is conveniently close to Salt Lake City.
 Most staff team members live in Salt Lake City enjoying the Wasatch Mountain Range on their time off (skiing, hiking, mountain biking, rock climbing).
 The proximity to Salt Lake City provides an easy commute to Outback's headquarters (30 minutes from downtown Salt Lake City).

 Working for Outback Therapeutic Expeditions is not just a job, it's a journey.
 It is an experience that will challenge and reward you in countless ways as you touch the lives of the students in your care.
 It is emotionally, physically and mentally challenging—and will probably become the most memorable and most fulfilling job you'll ever have.
-The Outback staff team are mentors first and foremost, working with groups of 13-17 students to develop a sense of self that leads them into productive and happy lives.
+Wilderness Guides are responsible for providing a safe and inviting experience that integrates wilderness skills with therapeutic goals for up to nine students.
+The result is a truly unique outdoor employment experience.
+If you are an individual who can establish relationships fast, enjoys working with teenagers, loves adventure, and is outgoing, active, and can work well in a team environment, check out Outback!

 Outback Therapeutic Expeditions